Certificate of Good Standing quick facts

 How to fix a business that is not in good standing

-If your business is not in good standing, do not panic.
-It is usually fixable.
+If your business is not currently in good standing, it is usually possible to restore compliance.

-To restore your status, you typically need to:
+To restore good standing, businesses typically need to:

 How long is a Certificate of Good Standing valid?

-Technically, a certificate of good standing reflects your status on the date it was issued.
-It does not have a built-in expiration date.
+A certificate of good standing reflects a business’s status on the date it was issued.

 Conclusion